 Graph silver prices divided by the official U.S. national debt.
-Silver prices have increased less rapidly than exponentially increasing national debt for 25 years, and are currently selling for multi-decade lows compared to national debt.
+Silver prices have increased less rapidly than the exponentially increasing national debt for 25 years, and are currently selling at multi-decade lows compared to the national debt.
 National debt will increase 8 – 10% per year and silver prices will rise more rapidly in coming years.

 Graph silver prices divided by the S&P 500 Index.
 Silver prices are currently near a two-decade low when compared to the S&P 500 Index.
 Silver prices will rise and the S&P will correct, possibly soon.

 Based on decades of history, silver prices are inexpensive compared to exponentially increasing national debt and stock market prices.
 Silver prices will rise compared to both, perhaps soon.